 - 1. Make sure the firearm is unprimed and unloaded. - 2.
 With action closed unscrew forend and remove. - 3.
-Open action and lift barrel up and away from receiver. - 4.
-Using a Breech Plug Wrench, remove the breech plug from the barrel - 5.
+Open action and lift barrel up and away from receiver. - Using your fingers, remove the Accelerator breech plug by rotating counterclockwise from the barrel.
+If the breech will not remove by fingers please use the spanner wrench to remove. - 5.
 Pour 8-10 inches of hot, soapy water into a secured pail. - 6.
-Immerse the receiver end of the barrel into the cleaning solution so that the water is above the breech opening. - Using a cleaning patch affixed to a jag or a cleaning brush, pump the soapy water repetitively through the barrel by raising and lowering the ramrod until bore is clean - 8.
+Immerse the receiver end of the barrel into the cleaning solution so that the water is above the breech opening. - 7.
+Using a cleaning patch affixed to a jag or a cleaning brush, pump the soapy water repetitively through the barrel by raising and lowering the ramrod until bore is clean. - 8.
 When the bore is clean, remove barrel from liquid.
 Run dry cleaning patches up and down bore to dry inside.
-Wipe outside of barrel with dry cloth. - Clean receiver area with EZ Clean[TM] spray and a soft bristle brush to remove any fouling or debris.
+Wipe outside of barrel with dry cloth. - Clean receiver area with EZ CleanTM spray and a soft bristle brush to remove any fouling or debris.
 Dry receiver and breech area.

-WARNING:
+WARNING: NOTES

-DO NOT ATTEMPT TO DISASSEMBLE RECEIVER.
+DO NOT ATTEMPT TO DISSASSEMBLE RECEIVER.
 THIS INCLUDES ANY PINS HOLDING THE RECEIVER TOGETHER.
-CLEAN AS A LINIT.
+CLEAN AS A UNIT.

 - Lightly coat outside and inside of barrel and all other metal parts with Wonderlube 1000 Plus.
 Apply Traditions breech plug grease to the threads of the breech plug. - 11.
-Clean all residues from inside and outside of the stock. - 12.
-Reassemble the muzzleloader.
+Clean all residue from inside and outside of the stock. - Reassemble the muzzleloader.

-Note: Store your rifle in a cool, dry, secured area.
+NOTE: Store your rifle in a cool, dry, secured area.
 Storage in a gun case should be avoided as it may hasten condensation and corrosion.
 During long periods of storage, periodically check for signs of pitting or rusting on the surface and in the barrel bore.

-Note: The myth that stainless steel & nickel doesn't have to be cleaned as much as blued steel is false.
+NOTE: The myth that stainless steel & nickel doesn't have to be cleaned as much as blued steel is false.
 You need to clean and lubricate your stainless barrel just as you would a blued steel barrel.
 The stainless and nickel barrels are more rust resistant than blued steel, but over time can rust.

-XX.
+XVII.
 HELPFUL MUZZLELOADING ACCESSORIES

 In order to participate fully in the sport, you will probably want to consider the purchase of the various Traditions accessories mentioned in this manual.
 Your firearms retailer should stock a complete line of accessories from Traditions.
 If not, ask him to order them for you.
 Visit him soon to discover all the ways to make your muzzleloading experience even more enjoyable and convenient.
-Write to

-Traditions for a current catalog showing a complete line of firearms, ammunition and accessories or view it on our web site www.traditionsfirearms.com.
+Write to Traditions for a current catalog showing a complete line of firearms, ammunition and accessories or view it on our web site www.traditionsfirearms.com.

 Your local retailer can special order any Traditions products you want.